 Daphne Singingtree is a Medicine Maker, owner of Eagletree Herbs, a retired midwife, the author of the Birthsong Midwifery Workbook, The Emergency Guide to Obstetric Complications, and Training Midwives: A Guide for Preceptors.
 A pioneer in the direct entry midwifery, she was a founder and a board member of the Midwifery Education and Accreditation Council, helped write the Oregon Midwifery law.
-She is a member of the Standing Rock Tribe and is active in the Water is Life movement.
-Her heritage includes Lakota – Standing Rock Tribe, She has a BA in Organizational Management, and her Master’s is in Education with a concentration in Learning Technology.
+Her heritage includes Lakota – Standing Rock Tribe and she is active in the Water is Life movement., she has a BA in Organizational Management, and her Master’s is in Education with a concentration in Learning Technology.
 She is in the process of developing a Holistic Community Health Worker Program

 Clare Strawn, PhD puts her PhD in Urban Studies and Master’s in Education to work using collaborative action that empowers communities to learn from their practices.
 She has decades of community development and activism from early feminism to community control of housing, solidarity with liberation movements, women’s literacy in South Africa, and educational equity regionally and internationally.
 “I am a bridge builder; creativity and innovation live at the edges, where different worlds meet.
 Spanning resources, building capacity through partnerships, and healing social divides through connection bridge the road of my diverse life and academic experiences.”